0x192/Bash-Android-Debloater/README.md

 ### WINDOWS
-- Install [WSL (Windows Subsystem for Linux)](https://itsfoss.com/install-bash-on-windows/) in order to be able to use bash script.
+- Install [WSL (Windows Subsystem for Linux)](https://itsfoss.com/install-bash-on-windows/) in order to be able to use bash scripts.

 - Install [ADB](https://dl.google.com/android/repository/platform-tools-latest-windows.zip).
-If you want ADB support everywhere on your PC, you need to add the path of ADB folder in the system variables (see [this](https://www.xda-developers.com/adb-fastboot-any-directory-windows-linux/)).
+If you want ADB support everywhere on your PC, you need to add the path of the ADB folder in the system variables (see [this](https://www.xda-developers.com/adb-fastboot-any-directory-windows-linux/)).

 - Go to the release section and download the lastest release.